Configuring AWStats – Multiple Domains Hosted On The Same Server

 - Root access to an official current Centos system.

-- Apache httpd configured properly with the domain you want to track with AWStats.
+- Apache httpd configured properly with the domain you want to track with Awstats.

 Doing the Work